Clutch-Refugees/clutchanalytics.github.io/_posts/2014-10-16-quick-and-dirty-mailgun-clone-in-elixir.md

 ---
 layout: post
-title: A quick and dirty MailGun clone in Elixir
+title: A quick and dirty Mailgun clone in Elixir
 author: HashNuke
 ---